trex-paxos/trex-paxos-jvm/README.md

 When a node times out it attempts to run the leader takeover protocol:

 1. The new leader sends `prepare(N,S)` for all slots any prior leader has attempted to fix
-2. Nodes respond with promise messages containing any unfixed `{S,N,V}` tuples for each message
+2. For each slot nodes respond with promise messages containing any unfixed `{S,N,V}` tuples
-3. For eacb slot the leader selects the `V` that was associated with the highest `N` value from a majority of responses
+3. For each slot `S` the leader selects the `V` that was associated with the highest `N` value from a majority of responses
-4. The leader sends fresh `accept(S,N,V)` messages with chosen commands `V` using its own `N`
+4. For each slot leader sends fresh `accept(S,N,V)` messages with chosen commands `V` using its own `N` for each slot

 If you have been previously taught Paxos that last set of statements simply says to run the full algorithm for every slot.